-The information on our current Programme of Projects covers the types of projects we help to fund and what benefits they will deliver to the area, how much they cost and how much funding we contribute to them.
+The Programme of Projects covers the types of projects we have helped to fund and what benefits they will deliver to the area, how much they cost and how much funding we contribute to them.
 Updates on the programme as a whole and on individual projects are reported to the Programme Delivery Board, and reports from these Meetings recorded.
 Minutes can be viewed here.

 The LEP Board is empowered and given democratic accountability by the Supervisory Board which, as a Joint Committee of the nine local authorities of GBSLEP, ratifies decisions taken regarding the expenditure of Local Growth Funds.
 The agendas, papers and minutes of the Supervisory Board – including records of project approvals – can be found here.